-- We employ an average of 150 employees and contractors in the Fort St. John office and four plant locations in B.C., with additional field contractors.
+- We employ about 130 staff and field contractors in the Fort St. John office and four plant locations with additional field contractors supporting through service agreements.

-- All operations staff are locally based, and we actively promote and consider qualified, competitive local and Indigenous suppliers.
+- The majority of our operations staff are locally based and we actively promote and consider qualified, competitive local and Indigenous suppliers.

-- Over $21M in contract opportunities have been awarded to Indigenous-owned organizations or partnerships over the past three years, with an increase year over year.
+- Over $28M in contract opportunities have been awarded to Indigenous-owned organizations or partnerships since 2015.

 We focus on providing long term sustainable programs in four main areas: Environment, Education, Employees and Community.

 Our investments in local community organizations support science, technology, engineering and mathematics, health and community programs and initiatives.